Recognising, Anticipating, and Mitigating LLM Pollution of Online Behavioural Research

 \subsection{The Emergence of Large Language Model Pollution}

 Fast, scalable access to diverse participants through online recruitment platforms such as Prolific or MTurk has enabled a revolution in behavioural research \citep{gosling2015internet, goodman2022mturk, palan2018prolific}.
-The promise of ``100\% human'' responses lies at the core of their appeal for researchers seeking to study authentic human cognition and behaviour.\footnote{For instance, Prolific.com, one of the leading survey providers, advertises its services as ``Easily examine human actions and behaviors with our 100\% human, ID-checked participants'' (see \url{https://www.prolific.com/academic-researchers}, last accessed July 13th, 2025.} Yet as large language models (LLMs) become increasingly capable and readily available, this promise is under growing threat, evidenced by participants themselves reporting routinely using LLMs to assist with study tasks \citep{zhang2025generative}.
-We term the emerging phenomenon in which LLMs are involved in online tasks intended to measure human responses \textit{LLM Pollution}.
+The promise of ``100\% human'' responses lies at the core of their appeal for researchers seeking to study authentic human cognition and behaviour.\footnote{For instance, Prolific.com, one of the leading survey providers, advertises its services as ``Easily examine human actions and behaviours with our 100\% human, ID-checked participants'' (see \url{https://www.prolific.com/academic-researchers}, last accessed July 13th, 2025.} Yet as large language models (LLMs) become increasingly capable and readily available, this promise is under growing threat, evidenced by participants themselves reporting routinely using LLMs to assist with study tasks \citep{zhang2025generative}.
+We term this emerging phenomenon, in which LLMs are involved in online tasks intended to measure human responses, \textit{LLM Pollution}.
+It represents a cause of several downstream effects on the integrity of online behavioural research that we discuss in this paper.

+Recent experiences from our lab illustrate the immediacy of this threat: we repeatedly observed evidently LLM-mediated responses in up to 45\% of submissions, characterised by overly verbose summaries of instructions or distinctly non-human phrases such as ``I don't experience confusion in the same way humans do'' in open-ended survey questions.
+These observations are also corroborated by recent work from Veselovsky and colleagues \citeyearpar{veselovsky2025prevalence}, who found that even when participants were explicitly asked not to use LLMs in a crowdsource task, a substantial share (up to 24\%) still did so.
+Moreover, automated classifiers, behavioural heuristics, and self-reports indicated differing prevalence estimates, emphasizing how difficult it is to detect and prevent LLM Pollution reliably.